Alexandru Papadopol-Calimah: Academician

 According to his writer friend Alecsandri, Papadopol-Calimah, a "modest and hard-working man", fully redeemed himself with his later contribution, "the only one among the academicians who puts in more work than is required of him".
 He supplemented his output as a historian with Notițe istorice despre orașul Tecuci ("Historical Notices Regarding Tecuci Town"), which became a standard feature of Romanian geographical textbooks.
 He returned in Analele Academiei in 1878 with a philological essay about Dacian botany, which he read through Pedanius Dioscorides and Apuleius, also proposing Dacian etymologies of Romanian plant names.
 By April 1880, he was also involved in debates over spelling reform, a project advanced by the Junimists.
 Alongside Gheorghe Marin Fontanin and Bishop Melchisedec Ștefănescu, he endorsed and obtained the preservation of special digraphs in neologisms (such as a voiceless h in theologie).
 His other proposal was to merge duplicate letters that, he argued, did not indicate actual gemination, but only grammatical function (as with înnoire); this was fought against by Fontanin, and defeated by a vote.

-During December 1883, Papadopol-Calimah spoke at the Academy about a 17th-century Phanariote intellectual, Alexander Mavrokordatos-Exaporitos.
+During December 1883, Papadopol-Calimah spoke at the Academy about a 17th-century Phanariote intellectual, Alexander Mavrokordatos the Exaporite.
 According to scholar Alexandru A. C. Sturdza, this contribution was entirely plagiarized from Epaminonda Stamatiade.
-Sturdza still commends Papadopol-Calimah for not including any questionable details on Exaporitos that could be sourced to Dimitrie Cantemir.
+Sturdza still commends Papadopol-Calimah for not including any questionable details on the Exaporite that could be sourced to Cantemir.
 Also in 1883, Papadopol-Calimah found and published in the Junimist magazine Convorbiri Literare the original procès-verbal of 1859, whereby all National Party factions declared Cuza as their preferred candidate.
 Following Alecsandri's intercession, Junimea put out his overview of Occitan literature.
 In December 1884 and January 1885, the journal also hosted his recollections of life at the princely court of Iași; it drew much praise from Samson Bodnărescu, who claimed that Papadopol-Calimah had ushered in a "new era", in which historical notices merged with the "aesthetic pleasure" of well-structured narratives.
 Several other works followed, including monographs on Nicholas Mavrocordatos, Gheorghe Ștefan, and Costache Negri; his work as a translator from both Russian and Greek covered an account about The Tale of Igor's Campaign, as well as fragments from Lucian's Parliament of the Gods.
 He was also working on a book of memoirs covering 1853 to 1888, which is kept as a manuscript by the Academy Library.